PostHog/posthog.com/contents/blog/group-analytics-launch.md

 As a result, Group Analytics is especially useful for certain types of product, such as:

-- *B2B products:* If you sell primarily to businesses, groups can be used to track data at a company-level and report on metrics such as Daily Active Companies.
+- *B2B products:* If you sell primarily to businesses, groups can be used to track data at a company level and report on metrics such as Daily Active Companies.

 - *Crypto and financial products:* If your product deals with payments, groups can be used to track events such as transactions and report on metrics such as Daily Payments.